-To facilitate the investigative process and protect the privacy of those involved, information gathered by EWU Police will be maintained in a confidential manner to the fullest extent possible during the pendency of a criminal investigation.
+Additionally, tips can be reported via the online crime reporting form: https://inside.ewu.edu/police/report-a-crime/ fullest extent possible during the pendency of a criminal investigation.
 Per RCW 42.56.240, complainants, victims and witnesses can request nondisclosure when a complaint is filed to exempt their identity from public disclosure.
 In the event of a nondisclosure request, police will take all reasonable steps to investigate the allegation without disclosing the name of the victim/witness to the extent allowed by state and federal law.
 Ultimately, the university cannot ensure confidentiality of victim and witness names, because legal and contractual obligations may require disclosure.